-Studies in other sports, particularly soccer, the NFL & AFL, have shown that 12% to 35% of hamstring strains will recur.
+Studies in soccer, the NFL & AFL, have shown that 12% to 35% of hamstring strains will recur.
 Most of these recurrences will be within the first 3 weeks of return to sport.
 There are many possible reasons for this.
 Subsequent rehab should obviously be conducted more cautiously.